iliasizmaylov/cheap8/README.md

 - There is no option to resize SDL2 window right now
 - Debugger, I think, lacks some features:
     - No way to change tact frequency for cheap-8
-    - Brosing disassembly and memory is quirky and a little inconvenient
+    - Browsing disassembly and memory is quirky and a little inconvenient
     - TBA
-- SDL2 screen is flickering or rather parts of it that are constantly redraw by cheap-8 ROMs.
+- SDL2 screen is flickering or rather parts of it that are constantly redrawn by cheap-8 ROMs.
 It'd be cool to find a way to circumvent it.
 - Display sort of "THE END" type of screen when encounter jump onto self opcode
 - Add some stuff like change colors of display and stuff like that
-- And lots and lots of other stuff
+- Develop snapshot take/load mechanism

 ## P.S.